kragen/shootout/website/readme.txt

     data files and configuration files to generate a web page.

- BACKGROUND
+ #1 BACKGROUND

  - over 5 years this website has changed in small and large ways, and the configuration files and script files provide some functionality that is no longer required.
-Occasionally obsolete functionality is removed but usually while other changes are being made.
+Occasionally obsolete functionality is removed but usually not until other changes are being made.

    Be aware, there are cobwebs.